stangri/source.openwrt.melmac.net/README.md

 ### antminer-monitor

 This service can be used to monitor local BITMAIN Antminers.
 This is just the wrapper for [Antminer Monitor python app](https://github.com/anselal/antminer-monitor). **WARNING**: Requires a router with a lot of flash, 128Mb recommended.
-Please see the [README](https://github.com/stangri/openwrt_packages/blob/master/antminer-monitor/files/) for further information.
+Please see the [README](https://github.com/stangri/openwrt_packages/blob/master/antminer-monitor/files/README.md) for further information.

 ### fakeinternet & luci-app-fakeinternet

 This service can be used to fake internet connectivity for local devices.
 Can be used on routers with no internet access to suppress warnings on local devices on no internet connectivity.
-Please see the [README](https://github.com/stangri/openwrt_packages/blob/master/fakeinternet/files/) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/fakeinternet-service-package-wip/924) for further information.
+Please see the [README](https://github.com/stangri/openwrt_packages/blob/master/fakeinternet/files/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/fakeinternet-service-package-wip/924) for further information.

+### https-dns-proxy & luci-app-https-dns-proxy

+This is a lean RFC8484-compatible (no JSON API support) DNS-over-HTTPS (DoH) proxy service which supports DoH servers ran by AdGuard, CleanBrowsing, Cloudflare, Google, ODVR (nic.cz) and Quad9.
+Please see the [README](https://github.com/stangri/openwrt_packages/blob/master/https-dns-proxy/files/README.md) for further information.

 ### luci-app-advanced-reboot